panda7789/docs.cs-cz/docs/framework/wcf/migrating-from-net-remoting-to-wcf.md

        }
    ```

-     A implementaci této služby WCF:
+     A jsme implementaci této služby WCF:

    ```csharp
    public class SessionBoundFactory : ISessionBoundFactory